top of page

 We are proud to be an approved provider with the Ontario Autism Program.

 If you are unsure how our services can help, please consider booking a free 15-minute Discovery Call.
-This is available to new clients only.

 "Encounters with any aspect of the natural environment - sunset, beach, clouds, or forests grab our positive attention without us paying much effort to it, and the whole process restores the life energy that negative emotions had taken away from us."